binary-manu/arch-ansible/README.md

   to refer to them as `disksetup/$FLOW_NAME`, such as `disksetup/mbr_lvm`;
-* `$ARCH_ANSIBLE_ROOT/ansible/extra_roles` is meant to store third-party flows, so that they don't mess up with built-in stuff.
+* `$ARCH_ANSIBLE_ROOT/ansible/extra_roles` is meant to store third-party flows, so that they don't mix up with built-in stuff.

 For example, if you place your new flow `foopart` under `$ARCH_ANSIBLE_ROOT/ansible/extra_roles`, your roles will reside at